dpinela/Transcendence/SPOILERS.md

 Makes you spawn a random amount of geo between 1 and 30 whenever you take damage.

+If Fragile/Unbreakable Greed is also equipped, the amount is between 11 and 40 instead.

 Found at the Vitruvian Grub (Ruins2_11, 51.8, 128.4).

 ## Marissa's Audience

 Vanilla notch cost: 1

-Doubles the number of familiars that Weaversong and Glowing Womb can spawn.
+Doubles the number of familiars that Weaversong, Glowing Womb, Grimmchild and Dreamshield can spawn.

 Found at Poggy Thorax (Ruins_Elevator, 75.1, 96.4).